kbundy/astr119-2023/session_notes/class_demo_notes_session-08.md

 	bb = [(i**2 + 5*i) for i in range(10)]

+This can be very slow for large lists.
+Instead, we want to predefine the list/array, and then fill it in.

 **DO LIST EXERCISE**: Find `planet_vitals.py` and `lists_exercises_starter.py` in Slack #class-materials

 ----